gclswd/style-guide/README.md

-# style-guide
+# GCLS Style Guide

-The official GCLS digital style guide
+This repository contains the source and distribution files for the GCLS digital style guide.